 2013 was my first year participating in National Novel Writing Month (NaNoWriMo), and it was a thrilling experience.
 I took a break from my usual fantasy to write science fiction.
 I’ve had a story in the back of my mind for a while, and NaNoWriMo was a great reason to work on it.
 I was able to write the 50,000 words needed to reach the goal, which is a great feeling– but wow was November intense!
 Part of my winner’s loot includes printed copies of the book, but I am also interested in putting parts of the book online for you to read.
 If you like it, I will later put up an option to purchase a printed copy of your own.

-As of December 2013, No Distance Greater than the Stars is still getting some finishing touches, but certain sections will be posted as they become finalized.
-Happy reading!
+No Distance Greater than the Stars is still getting some finishing touches, but certain sections will be posted as they become finalized.
+It has become a space drama in three parts, and it’s definitely a bog adventure.

 Within the genre of science-fiction, as with any genre, you will find several sub-genres.
 No Distance Greater than the Stars was written to be sci-fi on a basic level, with space travel and alien races, but I suppose any sci-fi deserves some fine-tuning to its description.
 In this genre, you have everything from Storm Troopers to Star Wars to Dune, and authors like Brin, Bova and Heinlein, even classics like Verne and Wells.
 You have exploration, the curious what-ifs of the great void, killing alien scum with big guns, minds transcending reality, and interstellar battles with impressive ships.
 There’s even comedy, like what Douglas Adams left the world with.